finmavis/webpack-4-boilerplate/README.md

   }
   ```

-- Lazy load
+- Lazy load (Will be updated soon)

   - Install `@babel/plugin-syntax-dynamic-import`.
   - Update plugin .babelrc
-  - Will be update soon

 - Optimize bundle (Compression using gzip and brotli)